abdulrcs/abdulrahman.id/README.md

 3. Choose "I create content"  <br>
 4. Go to content model and start to add content type  <br>

 > 📌  In this portfolio website, it has 5 Content type which is:
-> 1. BlogPosts
+> > ~~1.
+BlogPosts~~
+> > After the [⚡2.0.0 update](https://github.com/abdulrcs/abdulrahman.id/pull/17), I use Github Issues as blog content!
+> > More details about this on: https://abdulrahman.id/blog/unleash-your-dev-blog-write-more-with-github-issues-as-your-cms
 > 2. FeaturedProjects
 > 3. Projects
 > 4. Introduction